frothkoetter/cdw/README.md

 Cloudera Iceberg is a high-performance format for huge analytic tables for engines like Spark, Impala Flink and Hive to safely work with the same tables, at the same time.

-Creatint a partitioned table with CREATE TABLE ...
-PARTITIONED BY & STORED BY ICEBERY syntax enables you to create identity-partitioned Iceberg tables.
+Creating a partitioned table with CREATE TABLE ...
+PARTITIONED BY & STORED BY ICEBERG syntax enables you to create identity-partitioned Iceberg tables.
 Identity-partitioned Iceberg tables are similar to the regular partitioned tables and are stored in the same directory structure as the regular partitioned tables.

 Lets create a new table with Iceberg format and insert rows in batches: